Improving Zero-Shot Action Recognition using Human Instruction with Text Description: Method

 \subsubsection{Human Skeleton Motion Features}

 The most important information in action recognition is the motion of the person.
 To improve the generalizability of the model and reduce the dimensions of the data, we choose the skeleton data as the human motion data.
 We first use OpenPose \cite{openpose} to identify the human skeleton in each frame of the video.
-Then, we put the skeleton data into the ST-GCN \cite{stgcn} model to generate the motion features of the video.
+Then, the skeleton data is put into the ST-GCN \cite{stgcn} model to generate the motion features of the video.
 ST-GCN is an action recognition model.
-The input data of this model is the human skeleton data, and the output is the class of the action.
+The input and output data of this model is the human skeleton data and the class of the action, respectively.
 To obtain the feature data of the motion, we remove the last layer of this model.
-We consider the output of the penultimate layer as the feature of the skeleton motion data, and the size of the feature is 256.
+The output of the penultimate layer is considered as the feature of the skeleton motion data.
+The size of the feature is 256.